emmertarmin/telegram-scripts/README.md

 This is my Python Telegram bot, that I run inside a Docker Container on a Raspberry Pi.

-The python files can be called from the command line as well as through Telegram via the status_bot.py file, including arguments.
+The python files can be called from the command line as well as through Telegram via the `status_bot.py` file, including arguments.
+[See examples](#example-usage).

+Before running it the first time, you need to fill `.env-example` with your own tokens, rename it to `.env`, and create the `db` folder with a few empty files inside.
+More on this [here](#setting-up-the-project).

 ## Example usage: